 2. Align your accounting system and budget.
 When setting up your accounting system you should make sure it’s a reflection of how you define, operate, and manage your business along with the ability to successfully meet all compliance requirements.
 Having your budget and accounting system designed in the same structure will enable you to properly and easily analyze financial information.

 3. Accurately capture time, expenses, and project information.
 Time tracking is a big part of DCAA compliance as it directly ties into the capturing of all labor hours and costs in your accounting software.
-Make sure you are using a time tracking and project management software that directly feeds information to your accounting software to ensure project names and codes are consistent, updated in a timely manner, and eliminate any margin of error that comes with double data entry.
+Make sure you are using a DCAA compliant time tracking software that includes project management capabilities that directly feeds information to your accounting software to ensure project names and codes are consistent, updated in a timely manner, and eliminate any margin of error that comes with double data entry.

 4. Ensure you have the proper reporting capabilities.
 The most important part of automating your audit-trail is having a system that can generate (systematically, accurately, and timely) financial reports, including a statement of indirect and unallowable costs.
 Your reporting structure should include a chart of accounts that properly identifies, classifies, and segregates costs into appropriate projects and cost pools.